thereidfleish/myace/backend/README.md

 ### Upload a video

-**POST: /api/user/{user_id}/upload/**
+**POST /api/user/{user_id}/upload/**

-This route returns an presigned URL, which can be used to upload a video file directly to AWS using a **POST** request.
+This route returns a presigned URL, which can be used to upload a video file directly to AWS using a **POST** request.
 The **POST** request must contain the specified `fields`.
 After a successful upload, the client should request to convert the media to a streamable format.

 Request:
 ```json